openstack/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

 Automatic thin-provisioning/oversubscription ratio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable this feature where we calculate the array oversubscription ratio as
+This feature allows the driver to calculate the array oversubscription ratio as
+(total provisioned/actual used).
+By default this feature is enabled.

+To disable this feature and honor the hard-coded configuration option
-(total provisioned/actual used), add the following option in the
+``max_over_subscription_ratio`` add the following option in the ``cinder.conf``
-``cinder.conf`` file:
+file:

 .. code-block:: ini

     [puredriver-1]
-    pure_automatic_max_oversubscription_ratio = True
+    pure_automatic_max_oversubscription_ratio = False

-By default, this is disabled and we honor the hard-coded configuration option
-``max_over_subscription_ratio``.

 .. note::